Alfresco/acs-packaging/docs/direct-access-urls.md

 ## Overview
+Most Cloud Storage Providers allow generating publicly accessible URLs for sharing access to objects although the way it is provided and named differs throughout platforms.

 AWS S3 provides a way of generating
 [pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html)
 for sharing objects.
+Azure Blob Storage provide [Shared Access Signature (SAS) tokens](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature) which as a part of object's URL can serve very similar role.

-This feature is a perfect candidate for the implementation of direct access to our content (e.g. shortcutting the Shared File Store for transformations or faster/direct access in the context of ADW to documents).
+Above described features are perfect candidates for the implementation of direct access to our content (e.g. shortcutting the Shared File Store for transformations or faster/direct access in the context of ADW to documents).

 >:warning: **Note:** The AWS S3 pre-signed URLs are temporary links with an expiration time.
+Same counts for Azure SAS tokens which have expiration time.

 The repository infrastructure now supports direct access urls.
 This includes the ContentService and the ContentStore interface for which default methods have been provided so that ContentStore implementations that implement the old version of this interface will throw a Not Supported exception.
 The new methods are auditable using the node reference and time in seconds for which the direct access URL is valid for as the  parameters.